 Zig & Zag is a joint project between RTÉjr and CBBC, in partnership with Double Z Enterprises, Flickerpix and Jam Media.
 RTÉjr will air 26 x 11 minute episodes featuring the friendly aliens starting next year.

-The series is produced with support from Bord Scannán na hÉireann/the Irish Film Board, The Broadcasting Authority of Ireland and Northern Ireland Screen and is distributed by JAM Media.
+The series is produced with support from Bord Scannán na hÉireann/the The Irish Film Board (IFB) is the national development agency for Irish filmmaking and the Irish film, television and animation industry, investing in talent, creativity and enterprise...
+More, The Broadcasting Authority of Ireland and Northern Ireland Screen and is distributed by JAM Media.

 RTÉjr announced a number of other televison and radio projects that will air next year, including six episodes of Havanimal, a series about animals featuring songs by Shay Healy that will be performed by Duke Special; 26 episodes of Wiggleywoo’s The Day Henry Met, the award nominated show about a young boy who meets different people each day; ten new episodes of Nora agus Dora 2, an educational radio series aimed at 3-7 year-olds in the Irish language; and 12 episodes of Fins, Scales and Fishy Tales.